1. CHEMICAL PRODUCTS AND COMPANY IDENTIFICATION

 Likely Routes of Exposure

-• Inhalation
+- Inhalation

-• Ingestion
+- Ingestion

-• Skin and eye contact.
+- Skin and eye contact.

 Uranium oxide is a skin, eye, and mucous membrane irritant, as well as a nephrotoxin.
 Chronic inhalation may affect the lungs and lymph nodes.
 Pneumoconiosis may occur.
 If uranium is deposited in the bone, there is a potential for blood disorders such as anemia and leukopenia.
 In humans, cancer of the lung, lymphatic and hemopoietic systems, and osteosarcoma have been reported.
 Uranium compounds usually do not constitute an external radiation exposure hazard since uranium emits mainly alpha radiation at a low energy level.
 It may constitute an internal radiation hazard if it is absorbed into the body, thus delivering alpha emission onto tissues in which it is stored.
 Significant quantities of highly enriched material may also pose a gamma radiation hazard.

-• Inhalation
+- Inhalation

 In animals, repeated inhalation of insoluble uranium compounds resulted in fibrotic changes indicative of radiation damage in the lungs and tracheobronchial lymph nodes.
 Pneumoconiosis may occur.
 If uranium is deposited in the bone, there is a potential for blood disorders such as anemia and leukopenia.
 In humans, cancer of the lung, lymphatic and hemopoietic systems, and osteosarcoma have been reported.
 Uranium is a nephrotoxin and exposure may lead to kidney failure.
 Kidney failure may result in liver damage.
-See the following section on effects of alpha radiation and radiation sickness.
+See the following section on the effects of alpha radiation and radiation sickness.

 Alpha radiation: Alpha radiation is densely ionizing with very high energy and will kill cells immediately adjacent to the source of contact.
 Damaged cells may not recover or be repaired.
 Alpha emitters may or may not be absorbed, depending on the solubility and particle size.
 Insoluble compounds may remain at or near the site of deposition, and soluble compounds may rapidly enter the bloodstream.
-Heavier particles will be brought up to the throat by ciliary action and may then be swallowed.
+Heavier particles will be brought up to the throat by ciliary action and may then be ingested.
 The lighter particles may be lodged deep in the alveolar air sacs and remain.
 The damage depends on how quickly they are eliminated, and the susceptibility of the tissue in which they are stored.
 A single large dose of radiation may lead to radiation sickness.

-The effects of chronic exposure by internally deposited alpha radiation are dependent upon the dose and target organ(s).
+The effects of chronic exposure to internally deposited alpha radiation are dependent upon the dose and target organ(s).
 If the total dose is sufficient, radiation sickness may occur.
 Possible disorders include lung cancer, sterility, anemia, leukemia, or bone cancer.

-The delayed effects of radiation may be due either to a single large overexposure or continuing low-level overexposure and may include cancer, genetic effects, shortening of life span and cataracts.
+The delayed effects of radiation may be due either to a single large overexposure or continuing low-level overexposure and may include cancer, genetic effects, shortening of life span, and cataracts.
 Cancer is observed most frequently in the hematopoietic system, thyroid, bone, and skin.
 Leukemia is among the most likely forms of malignancy.
 Lung cancer may also occur due to radioactive materials residing in the lungs.
 Genetic effects may range from point mutations to severe chromosome damage such as strand breakage, translocation, and deletions.
 If the germ cells have been affected, the effects of the mutation may not become apparent until the next generation, or even later.

-• Skin contact
+- Skin contact

 There is no evidence that insoluble uranium compounds can be absorbed through the skin; insoluble salts produced no signs of poisoning after skin contact.
 Animal tests on a variety of uranium compounds caused varying degrees of eye damage, with the oxides causing the mildest.
 Uranium oxide may irritate the skin.